-See, The Universe of the Four Gods is only supposed to tell one legend at a time.
-One priestess is supposed to appear per 100 years cycle or whatever (Though, weren’t the Genbu and Byakko Priestesses from the same time?
+The Universe of the Four Gods is only supposed to tell one legend at a time.
+One priestess is supposed to appear per 100 years cycle (Though, weren’t the Genbu and Byakko Priestesses from the same time?
 I could’ve sworn they were roughly the same age and were friends.
-Also, if it’s one priestess per 100 years, why were all of the Seiryu seven in existence when Yui got there?
-That doesn’t make sense!)
+Also, if it’s one priestess per 100 years, why were all of the Seiryu Seven in existence when Yui got there?)
 However, Yui’s hatred of Miaka fueled her to become the Priestess of Seiryu, even though I’m not sure how that works either, while Miaka was becoming the Priestess of Suzaku.

 She sent the baby to a bitch that she doesn’t even know who would threaten and attempt to kill it to ‘keep it safe’ so they could summon Suzaku to save the book world?
 Nuriko then praises Mayo for doing a great job protecting the ba–…I’m getting so sick of the BS.

 Miaka then possesses Mayo to give the group a pep talk.
 They believe it’s Mitsukake’s holy water at work healing her, but apparently the holy water is about as useless as regular water.
 No wonder it never got any screen time.

 Apparently, the reason Miaka couldn’t go save Konan herself was because her legend was over.
 The thing is, it was over when the TV series ended, yet we got two OVAs.
-And if her legend was over so she held no way to get back to the book world, how did she send the baby to Mayo and why did she disappear when Mayo did and how was she there reciting the chant to summon Suzaku with Mayo and the Suzaku seven?
+And if her legend was over so she held no way to get back to the book world, how did she send the baby to Mayo, and why did she disappear when Mayo did, and how was she there reciting the chant to summon Suzaku with Mayo and the Suzaku seven?

-The reason they needed Yui to fill in as the Priestess of Genbu in the OVAs was because the previous one was dead and Yui already was a priestess so it just made sense.
+The reason they needed Yui to fill in as the Priestess of Genbu in the OVAs was because the previous one was dead and Yui was already a priestess, so it just made sense.
 Here, the previous priestess is still very much alive and already has the shinzaho.
-There’s no reason for her not to return besides giving us the biggest bitch of a Mary Sue attempt I’ve ever seen.
+There’s no reason for her not to return besides giving us the most appalling and confusing instance of a self-insert attempt I’ve ever seen.

-Soon after, the Suzaku seven all start to fade and the book’s pages turn black and illegible.
+Soon after, the Suzaku Seven all start to fade and the book’s pages turn black and illegible.